jestjs/jest/website/versioned_docs/version-27.x/JestObjectAPI.md

 :::info

-This function is only available when using modern fake timers implementation
+This function is only available when using modern fake timers implementation.

 :::